Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

 == Dataset

 The ARC Dataset's fundamental concept is that its tasks are not memorizable, requiring LLMs to employ genuine reasoning rather than regurgitating previously encountered information.
-LLMs typically reproduce statistical patterns observed in their training data—learning which words frequently follow others in specific contexts.
+LLMs typically reproduce statistical patterns observed in their training data, learning which words frequently follow others in specific contexts.
 This baseline capability is evident in earlier iterations of the GPT series:

  #llm-interaction(
  model: [gpt-3.5-turbo-instruct #footnote("This model is deprecated and no longer available via the OpenAI Platform.
 This example has been generated in July 2024")],